FluentValidation/FluentValidation/docs/di.md

     filter => filter.ValidatorType != typeof(CustomerValidator));
 ```

-The `CustomerValidator` will not be added to the service provider (but all other validators will)
+The `CustomerValidator` will not be added to the service provider (but all other validators will).

-## Injecting child validators

-The `FluentValidation.DependencyInjectionExtensions` package also provides some helper methods for injecting child validators when working with ASP.NET Core.
-See [this page](aspnet.html#injecting-child-validators).